 “Being up and circulating always helps.
 Proximity is my best weapon for disarming mischief.” —Eloise P.

-“Madeline Hunter created the term sponge activities to describe ‘learning activities that soak up precious time that would otherwise be lost.’
+“Madeline Hunter created the term ‘sponge activities’ to describe ‘learning activities that soak up precious time that would otherwise be lost.’
 The best sponge activities are fun and engaging and have an academic component without seeming too ‘school-ish.’
-That’s my favorite way to use an extra five minutes!”
+That’s my favorite way to use an extra five minutes!” —Jessica

 “I always try to dress professionally but comfortably.
 I like to be dressed as nicely as the best-dressed teacher.” —Lori Z.

-38. Take them on a virtual field trip.
+43. Take them on a virtual field trip

 Substitute teachers can still go on field trips without stressing about parent permission slips and bus assignments.
-Take them on a virtual field trip to the zoo, museums, aquariums, and more.
+Take them on a virtual field trip to the zoo, museum, aquarium, and more.

 “Build relationships with the students.
-You most likely will see them again at some point and will be happy when you remember their name and something they told you.” —Colleen F.
+You most likely will see them again at some point and will be happy when you remember their names and something they told you.” —Colleen F.

 “Keep the room at least as tidy as you found it.
 Especially if you plan on going to that school regularly, you don’t want to be known as the messy sub!” —Megan F.